-A virtual server or machine (VM) is a mixture of compute and storage resources consumable in the same way a physical machine would be, but with a significant number of additional benefits.
-The use-cases for a VM are widespread, anything from a web-application through to enterprise software solutions, delivered across a VPN or a direct LAN extension.
+A virtual server or machine (VM) is a mixture of computing and storage resources consumable in the same way a physical machine would be, but with a significant number of additional benefits.
+The use-cases for a VM are widespread, anything from a web application through to enterprise software solutions, delivered across a VPN or a direct LAN extension.

 Operating a VM on the vGRID platform means the server resources are delivered from an inherently resilient cluster of compute nodes, all with multi-path attachment to highly resilient storage area networks (SAN).
 The following diagram shows the structure of a typical vGRID compute cluster.

 Every compute node connects to multiple controllers and every controller connects to every other controller as well as the storage environment (mesh architecture).
 If the compute node that a VM is running on has any sort of failure or fault, the VM will immediately reboot on an alternate compute node and continue, minimising the impact of any unforeseen hardware or system failure.

 With HPE 3PAR StoreServ at the core of every vGRID cluster, boasting the latest in disk technologies and performance management, customer applications can rely on and expect a consistent level of performance.
 With tiered storage and live migration technologies in the stack, customers can also move workloads into higher performing or lower-cost modes as and when required.